Contemporary Native American issues in the United States: Contemporary challenges

 Native American communities face significant educational challenges, such as inadequate school funding, lack of qualified teachers, student achievement gap, underrepresentation in higher education and high dropout rates.

 Tribally controlled schools receive funding directly from the BIE.
 The implementation of the No Child Left Behind Act in 2001 at a state level made it so that tribally controlled schools had to assume responsibility for state-level tasks without support.
 The Act linked funding to test scores, which resulted in decreased funding for many tribally controlled schools.

 Native American students have the lowest high school graduation rates of any minority in the United States.
 Dropout rates amongst Native American youth are also the highest in the nation.
 There is a 15 percent drop-out rate amongst Native American 16- to 24-year-olds, compared to the national average of 9.9 percent.

 Native American students are underrepresented in higher education at the bachelor's, master's and doctoral levels.
 The recruitment and retention of Native American students at a university level is a major issue.
+Only one in three Native American post-secondary students completes a bachelor's degree.
 Native American professors are also underrepresented; they make up less than one percent of higher education faculty.

 There is a need for adequately trained teachers and appropriate curriculum in Native American education.
 Western education models are not hospitable to indigenous epistemologies.
 The No Child Left Behind Act and English-only ballot initiatives make it difficult to adopt culturally relevant curriculum.